contractautomataproject/ContractAutomataLib/README.md

 The directory JaMaTa contains the java tool, see JaMaTa/README.

-The archive ampl.zip contains a tool implemented in AMPL for deciding if a CA is weakly safe and admits weak agreement. see README inside ampl.zip
+The folder ampl contains a tool implemented in AMPL for deciding if a CA is weakly safe and admits weak agreement. see README inside ampl

 Download JDK 7 from: http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html